mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

-The IETF-108 meeting survey {{108-SURVEY}} asked about the structure of that meeting (full meeting) compared to that of IETF 107, which hosted only a limited set of session followed by interims in the weeks after.
+The IETF-108 meeting survey {{108-SURVEY}} asked about the structure of that meeting (full meeting) compared to that of IETF 107, which hosted only a limited set of sessions followed by interims in the weeks after.
 The structure of IETF 108 was preferred by 82%.
 Respondents valued cross-participation and an intensive meeting week for maintaining project momentum.